RemNil/TestLearnRepeat/docs/03-Justification.md

 # Justification
-In later stages of clinical trial, there is a well-established concept that can be invoked to justify  research burdens to be accepted by human participants: "clinical equipoise".
+In later stages of clinical trial, there is a well-established concept that can be invoked to justify  research burdens to be accepted by human participants: "clinical equipoise" [@Freedman1987Equipoise].
 In confirmatory research design of a randomized control trial...

 In early phases, information is sparse and uncertainty abundant.
 As such clinical equipoise needs to be established.